pytask-dev/pytask/docs/tutorials/how_to_parametrize_a_task.rst

 tasks.

-In the following example, we read the content from a dependency which is the same for all generated tasks and save it along a generated number to a file.
+In the following example, we read the content from a dependency which is the same for all generated tasks and save it to a file along a generated number.

 .. code-block:: python